 - Temporary slow growth during illness or teething.

-- Differences between breastfed and formula-fed babies (breastfed babies sometimes gain weight more slowly after the first few months).
+- Differences between maternal fed and formula-fed little one's (maternal fed little one's sometimes gain weight more slowly after the first few months).

 Signs That Need a Check-Up